wp-plugins/mywebtonet-performancestats/readme.txt

 Minor layout changes, max post size information now included.

 = 1.0.3 =
-Now with graphs :-) Thanks to
+Now with graphs :-) Thanks to http://www.ebrueggeman.com

 = 1.0.4 =
 Now with even more graphs :-) Now your fastest and slowest times are logged in the database.

+= 1.0.5 =
+Minor code changes.